 - Familiarization with the project best practices.
 To this end, there was used the following means: preparing and sending out the documentation on best practices; holding the Conference; telecasts and radio broadcasts, the Internet resources and so forth.
 Special attention was paid to relationships with universities and colleges implementing vocational education programs in the field of energy.

 Project grantee was AkakiTsereteli State University.
 Project will be implemented by the Energy and Telecommunication Department of ATSU.

 Partners of project: Imereti Scientists’ Union “Spectri” (NGO) and “Geo Energy Engineers” Ltd.

 This publication was made possible through a grant given by the People of the United States of America to Georgia Through Millennium Challenge Corporation (www.mcc.gov) under the terms of the compact signed between the two countries.
-The information provided on this website is not official U.S Government information and does not represent the views or position of U.S Government or the Millennium Challenge Corporation and Millennium Challenge Account – Georgia.”
+The information provided on this website was not official U.S Government information and did not represent the views or position of U.S Government or the Millennium Challenge Corporation and Millennium Challenge Account – Georgia.”

 The project “New Professional Personnel for the Use of Solar Energy” financed under the Industry-led Skills and Workforce Development (ISWD) project of the Millennium Challenge Account-Georgia funded under the second Compact between the Millennium Challenge Corporation (MCC) and the Government of Georgia.
-This Project is implemented in collaboration with the Ministry of Education and Science of Georgia.
-The Industry-led Skills and Workforce Development project is managed by a consortium led by PEM GmbH, a consulting company based in Düsseldorf, Germany in consortium with ICON- Institute and AARHUS Tech International.
+This Project was implemented in collaboration with the Ministry of Education and Science of Georgia.
+The Industry-led Skills and Workforce Development project was managed by a consortium led by PEM GmbH, a consulting company based in Düsseldorf, Germany in consortium with ICON- Institute and AARHUS Tech International.